pwaller/iptables-block-dns/README.md

 ## How does it work, why is it needed?

-I used to block websites by simply putting `0.0.0.0` in my `/etc/hosts file`.
+I used to block websites by simply putting `0.0.0.0` in my `/etc/hosts` file.
 Unfortunately that stopped working, particularly with the Chromium browser.
 So I needed something more sophisticated.
 For this, we make an iptables rule along these lines: